School S.E.N Information Report

 At Leigh Central we have a number of children for whom English is not their first language.
 We work closely with the EMAS team to ensure that all EAL children are assessed when they first start school and support is provided by specialist staff where needed.
 The EMAS team will provide translators during induction visits and also for meetings with school staff or other outside agencies.
 School will translate letters for parents when needed and staff have access to Google Translate, the EMAS website and other methods to ensure both important and general information is communicated with parents effectively in their first language.

 Where specialist equipment or facilities are needed as part of a support plan, these can be provided for children with special educational needs.
 However, parents will need to sign an agreement for the loan of these items and they will be securely stored in school.

 What extra-curricular activities are provided in school?

-School provides a breakfast club for children to ensure that all pupils begin the day in the best way, with breakfast.
 There are a wide range of after school clubs available for children, including a range of sports clubs, Film Club, homework club, and choir.
 We also run a Year 6 residential.

 How will school prepare and support my child to join the school and transfer to high school?

 Before your child starts school in Reception, we hold a series of INSPIRE sessions where parents and children will have the opportunity to take part in a number of activities with school.
 School also holds transition meetings with pre-school providers to share information about your children.
 A home visit will also take place where the Reception teacher and Learning Mentor will visit you at home.
 This is an opportunity for you to share any important information about your child and to ask any questions you have.